All along the watchtowers: The diaolou of Kaiping

-From first light the markets behind Zhonghua East Road are alive with people come into town to buy and sell agricultural produce, cooked meats and dried goods.
-Steam rises from the streets nearby as buns, or bao, and chee cheong fun, a sheet of steamed noodle mixed with egg, roast pork, spring onions and whatever other fillings take your fancy, are prepared for the town’s breakfast.
+From first light, the markets behind Zhonghua East Road are alive with people coming into town to buy and sell agricultural produce, cooked meats and dried goods.
+Steam rises from the streets nearby as buns, or bao, and chee cheong fun, a sheet of steamed rice noodle mixed with egg, roast pork, spring onions and whatever other fillings take your fancy, are prepared for the town’s breakfast.
 The corner where I had eaten the previous afternoon was thronged with children, many eating noodles, waiting for the school gates to open and the old qilou at the corner of Dixi and Wedi had turned one of its deserted businesses into a restaurant that is only open at breakfast and serves, I was told, the best bao in town.

 Majianglong village cluster